Fuhrmann/xenforo-prefix-forum-listing/README.md

 Go to AdminCP -> Options -> Prefix Forum Listing to set some options to customize the output!

+## 1.2.2
+Fixes:
+- Fix issue when sorting prefixes by name when their titles were in Chinese (thanks cclaerhout!)

 ## 1.2.1
 Fixes:
 - Margin bottom was not being applied with custom prefix class